CoryMcCartan/wacolors/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Removed .Rd files for internal functions.
-* For the remaining functions, added \value lines describing the return type.
+* For the remaining exported functions, added \value lines describing the return type.

 ## Test environments
 * local OS X install, R 4.0.3